Oftatkofta/cellocity/docs/validation.rst

     Figure showing flow vector visualization of the diagonal translation at 60X magnification.
 Images were generated using the ``.draw_all_flow_frames_superimposed()`` method common to all ``FlowAnalysis`` objects, ``OpenPivAnalyzer`` (left) and ``FarenbackAnalyzer`` (right).
 Horizontal scale bar denotes a flow of 1 :math:`{\mu m/s}` .

+Optical Flow and PIV analysis of transmitted light microscopy time-lapse data is commonly used in studies of confluent cell layer dynamics phenomena, for example collective cell migration and wound healing.
+This is particularly relevant for studies of primary cells, due to the difficulty in reliably labelling these for cell tracking.
+To our knowledge, there has not been a systematic evaluation of different pre-processing modalities and optical flow analysis algorithms on actual real-world, non-simulated, microscopy data.
+We therefore anticipate that others will find this software package and the validation dataset described in this chapter useful.

 References
 ----------

 ..  [#vig] Dhruv K. Vig, Alex E. Hamby and Charles W. Wolgemuth.
 On the Quantification of Cellular Velocity Fields. *Biophysical Journal*, 110:1469-1475, 2016. `doi:10.1016/j.bpj.2016.02.032. <https://doi.org/10.1016/j.bpj.2016.02.032>`_

+.. [#Laang2018] Emma Lång, Anna Połeć, Anna Lång, Marijke Valk, Pernille Blicher, Alexander D. Rowe, Kim A. Tønseth, Catherine J. Jackson, Tor P. Utheim, Liesbeth M. C. Janssen, Jens Eriksson and Stig Ove Bøe.
+Coordinated collective migration and asymmetric cell division in confluent human keratinocytes without wounding. *Nature communications*, 1:2041-1723, 2018. `doi:10.1038/s41467-018-05578-7. <https://doi.org/10.1038/s41467-018-05578-7>`_